 During Term 4, a Showcase will be held so young people can share their achievements and present their community projects to the wider community.
 The young people with the most innovative and effective community projects will also have a chance to attend the NSW Youth Frontiers Community Project Award Ceremony held at NSW Parliament House.

 Recruiting for Mentors in 2019

-We are currently recruiting for volunteer mentors in the Kempsey, Port Macquarie and Wauchope areas.
+We are currently recruiting for volunteer mentors in the Kempsey, Nambucca and Bellingen areas.